aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

-* We can take baby steps and learnt things over time!
+* We can take baby steps and learn things over time!